-Ms. Warmbrod is an Analyst at the Johns Hopkins Center for Health Security and Visiting Faculty at the Johns Hopkins Bloomberg School of Public Health.
+Ms. Warmbrod is an Analyst at the Johns Hopkins Center for Health Security and a Research Associate at the Johns Hopkins Bloomberg School of Public Health..
 Her primary interests include evolution and transmission of infectious diseases, outbreak response, health security policy, and bioethics.

 Before joining the Center, Ms. Warmbrod worked at Oak Ridge National Laboratory (ORNL) in the National Security Sciences Directorate.
 She contributed to projects concerning the security of chemical, biological, radiological, and nuclear material, including the development and implementation of training courses and assessment of foreign nations’ capabilities.
 Ms. Warmbrod also contributed to the development of an ontology-based tool for assessing pathogenicity of infectious agents.
 Previous work at ORNL with the toxicology team included creating a calculator to assess the risk from exposure to radionuclides and conducting risk assessments for various chemicals and microbes in the US food supply and cosmetics.